tiagosoa/lei-24-s2-1dgh-g073/docs/sprintA/us003/01.requirements-engineering/Readme.md

-# US006 - Create a Task
+# US003 - Register a collaborator

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As an HRM, I want to register a collaborator with a job and fundamental characteristics.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.
+>	Each collaborator is characterized by having a name, birthdate, admission date, address, contact info (mobile and email), ID doc type and a respective number, all of which should be provided by the HRM.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+>	The job attributed to the collaborator has to be one created in US02.

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
+> **Question:** Should the system able the HRM to insert multiple collaborators in one interaction before saving them?
 >
-> **Answer:** Duration is estimated in days.
+> **Answer:** It's not required to do so.

 > **Question:** Monetary data is expressed in any particular currency?
 >